-To replicate what I’ve done all of the steps should be in the Build Instructions (link).
+To replicate what I’ve done all of the steps should be in the Build Instructions.
 It pretty much boils down to:

 - Order some PCBs using the files provided.
 You can even have most of the small SMD components added at the factory!
 Boards are typically ordered in multiples of 5.

 - Buy the rest of the components listed in the Bill Of Materials.
-As well as the PCBs, some of the components may have minimum order quantities (MOQs) from your favourite suppliers so this project might work better as a small group build;
+As well as the PCBs, some of the components may have minimum order quantities (MOQs) from your favourite suppliers so this project works better as a small group build;

 - Load the software onto the Arduino.
-Current features of my Arduino sketch are listed here.
+The Arduino code is over at GitHub.
 I won’t implement every possible function so you may have to roll your sleeves up to get the functionality you want…